 Should I go tubeless on my road bike?

 Tubeless is another frequently debated topic in road cycling.
 Running tubeless enables you to run your tyres without a tube inside.
-You would need to use tubeless ready tyres and rims to ensure that no air can escape, and then the tyre is filled with sealant that will plug any small holes that appear in the tyre.
+You would need to use tubeless-ready tyres and rims to ensure that no air can escape, and then the tyre is filled with sealant that will plug any small holes that appear in the tyre.

-Benefits of running tubeless are:
+The benefits of running tubeless are:

 Some potential downsides of tubeless are:

-- If you do puncture on the road (because tubeless isn’t going to stop every puncture – bigger holes may not seal) it can be harder and messier to fix due to the sealant inside
+If you do puncture on the road (because tubeless isn’t going to stop every puncture – bigger holes may not seal) it can be harder and messier to fix due to the sealant inside.

-- Less simple to set up than putting a tube inside the tyre and inflating
+Less simple to set up than putting a tube inside the tyre and inflating.

-- Compatibility.
+Compatibility.
 You may find that your rims are not tubeless compatible.

 So the answer to the question “should I go tubeless on my road bike”?
 Depends on whether you are happy to make the process of installing and repairing a little more involved for the benefit of less potential punctures, or if you prefer to keep things simple.
 Alternatively, we can help you get set up with tubeless in one of our 12 stores.